 For six years in a row, Netflix mentioned that consumers preferred getting movies and T.V. shows instantly.
-In its 2005 annual report, they noted two hurdles preventing mass adoption of streaming video over the internet.
+However, in its 2005 annual report, it noted two hurdles preventing mass adoption of streaming video over the internet.

 - The technical challenge of delivering video over the internet.

 The answer wasn't obvious at the time.
 But eventually, both problems were solved.

 First, bandwidth increased, which allowed for videos to be streamed over the internet at ever-increasing speeds.

 Traditional cable and satellite T.V. companies were caught flat-footed by the shift to OTT (over-the-top).
 And in the coming decade, they lost millions of subscribers.

 In fact, the shift in consumer behavior was so drastic that a new term was coined — "cord-cutting."

 Second, Netflix pushed into original content.
 Its first hit was House of Cards, which premiered in February 2013.
 One month prior, its stock broke above 20 dollars per share and never looked back.
 Today it sits at $560 per share.

 Both of Netflix's products — first their DVD business, then their streaming business — coincided with technological breakthroughs and shifts in consumer behavior.

 Some would say their timing was lucky.